What is the Difference Between a Builder and a Contractor?

 October 29, 2021 | Posted in brownbuilding

+Many homeowners ask about the difference between builder and contractor professionals.
 It is not uncommon for people to confuse the terms contractors and builders.
 Some might even use the two terms interchangeably, considering the two work closely together and their roles often overlap.
 However, there is a difference between a contractor and a builder.
+A builder is a construction professional who physically builds structures.
+They specialize in new custom homes or major framing.
+A general contractor is a project manager.
+They oversee the entire process.
+They hire subcontractors, manage budgets, and secure local permits.

 A contractor is a person hired by the client or owner of construction projects to plan and coordinate all construction activities.
 They are responsible for the entire project, including determining the best ways to complete it within the specified time and budget.